mojrokovnik/mojrokovnik-server/README.md

   * NelmioApiDocBundle - This bundle allows you to generate a decent documentation for your APIs.

+  * NelmioCorsBundle - The NelmioCorsBundle allows you to send Cross-Origin Resource Sharing headers with ACL-style per-URL configuration.

 All libraries and bundles included in the Symfony Standard Edition and Mojrokovnik Edition are released under the MIT or BSD license.